State Government CybersecurityEnterprise Cybersecurity and Risk Management Program

 In the State of Tennessee, cybersecurity is largely managed at the enterprise level.
 The Department of Finance and Administration houses the state's highly centralized information technology (IT) division, Strategic Technology Solutions (STS).
 The STS Cybersecurity and Risk Management program is run by the Chief Information Security Officer (CISO), under the guidance of the state's Chief Information Officer (CIO).
 This encompassing program includes governance of security, policy, compliance, vulnerability management, disaster recovery, security awareness and incident & response:

 - STS developed overarching Enterprise Information Security Policies that set minimum security controls that every state department must adhere to.
+The STS Enterprise Information Security Policy can be viewed here.

 - STS also works with departments where there is need to develop deeper levels of security policy specific to unique functions.